 From then on you can close the terminal and forget about the tunnel.
 Autossh will see to it that the tunnel remains open.
 If the connection to the broker gets broken, for whatever reason, autossh will reconnect it, for as long as the Raspberry Pi keeps running and the internet connection is alive.

-Now all the clients in your home network can connect to your broker, through the tunnel, without SSL or username and password.
+Now all the clients in your home network can connect to your broker, through the tunnel, without SSL.

 mosquitto_sub -h yourraspberrypi -t yourtopic